SFlemin/SFlemin.github.io/index.md

 Thank you for taking the time to look over my home projects.
 Here you will find a growing set of cybersecurity and networking ventures.

+# Microsoft Azure Sentinel Log Aggregation

+Using Microsoft Azure, I ran a deliberately exposed Virtual Machine with RDP (port 3389) enabled.
+My aim was to detect remote login attempts and automate alerts through the Microsoft Sentinel SIEM tool.
+I set up the following log rules to automatically filter all events and set severity levels for each of them.

+- Unsuccesful Logins (Medium)
+- All Succssful Logins (Medium)

+'''
+Insert Image
+,,,

+I was able to aggregate these remote login alerts and filter out all other events to present them in an easily understandable Sentinel Dashboard

+'''
+Insert Image
+,,,

+This is a normal paragraph following a header.
+GitHub is a code hosting platform for version control and collaboration.
+It lets you and others work together on projects from anywhere.

 Text can be **bold**, _italic_, ~~strikethrough~~ or `keyword`.

 [Link to another page](./another-page.html).